 If you’re determined to purge VPN software and all related programs, you can also delete VPN extensions from your browser.
 VPNs often offer extensions for popular browsers like Chrome and Firefox.

-This allows you to route all the traffic from that specific browser application through a VPN.
+Extensions allow you to route all the traffic from that specific browser application through a VPN.
 Why is that useful?
 Because it means that you can use the VPN for certain activities and not others.
-Some people only want to encrypt their data while using specific websites — especially if they don’t trust those sites to protect their privacy — so you can install an extension on a specific browser which you only use to access those sites.
+Some people only want to encrypt their data while using specific websites — especially if they don’t trust those sites to protect their privacy — so you can install an extension on a specific browser that you only use to access those sites.

-If your concerns around VPNs stem from pricing and affordability, you might be tempted to try a free VPN.
+If your concerns around VPNs stem from pricing and affordability, you may be tempted to try a free VPN.
 After all, what’s the worst that could happen?

-Some pretty bad things, actually!
+Some pretty nasty things, actually!
 For one thing, free VPNs can put you and your data at risk.
-Free VPNs often sell user data to third party advertisers, defeating the purpose of their service.
-And because they rarely have the money to maintain proper security protocols and server networks, you’ll get a much lower standard of protection while using them.
+Free VPNs often sell user data to third-party advertisers, defeating the purpose of their service.
+And because they rarely have the money to maintain proper security protocols and server networks, you’ll get a much lower protection standard while using them.

-With a premium VPN, you’ll get what you pay for: a genuinely good service.
-Because of their business model, paid VPNs can afford to protect your data properly, and won’t sell you out to online data harvesters.
+With a premium VPN, you’ll get what you pay for a genuinely good service.
+Because of their business model, paid VPNs can afford to protect your data properly and won’t sell your info to online data harvesters.
 You’ll get better service, speed, and stability.